nextrizon/Vless-Hysteria-OpenWrt/README.md

-## Installing OpenWall2(Vless/Hysteria2) on a GL-iNet MT3000 Router with Fork version of OpenWrt
+## Installing Openwall2 on a GL-iNet MT3000 Router with Fork version of OpenWrt
 ___

 > [!NOTE]
 > As of writing of this guide, GL-iNet newest fork for OpenWrt is 24.10 and have not release a fork of 25.12.
 So we will be using the older **opkg** package installer instead of the newer **apk** installer.
+> 25.12 has an issue with it's public key system that treat all 3rd party repos' package as untrusted even after public key is saved to OpenWrt's config.
+I will write a 25.12 guide once the public key system has been fixed.

 > [!WARNING]
 > I'm not responsible if this guide brick your router.
 If it does happen, you can try using [this guide](https://docs.gl-inet.com/router/en/3/tutorials/debrick/) to restore the firmware for your GL-iNet router.